CyberSecAI/CWE-Expert/README.md

 # CWE-Expert

-A CWE-Expert can be built for free in less than 5 minutes using the CWE Corpus files provided here in different formats.
+A CWE-Expert can be built for free in a browser in less than 5 minutes using the CWE Corpus files provided here in different formats.

 This repo contains
 1. Example prompts to be used with the CWE Expert.